agilecustoms/release/docs/artifact-types/aws-ecr.md

     java-distribution: 'corretto'
 ```

-It also uses OIDC to assume IAM role and access CodeArtifact in read-only mode with role `ci/builder`
+It also uses OIDC to assume an IAM role and access CodeArtifact in read-only mode with role `ci/builder`

 ## dev-release